Skip to content

 This page describes why Knip uses plugins and the difference between config and entry files.

 Plugins are enabled if the related package is listed in the list of dependencies in package.json.
 For instance, if astro is listed in dependencies or devDependencies, then the Astro plugin is enabled.
+And this means that this plugin will:

 Configuration files